Charts are a pictorial representation of the price of a financial security over a period of time. That's it.

 Other investors decided to short, adding further fuel for the rally because they "thought" the rally wasn't justified by the fundamentals.

-In a way, it's like poker, you are playing the man, not the hand.
+Investing in public equities is like poker, to succeed in poker, you play the man, not the hand.

 Are you saying fundamentals don't matter?